-- 11. The Treasury Strategy for 2016/17 to 2018/19 is attached at Appendix 3.
-This covers the specific activities proposed for 2016/17 to 2018/19 in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
+- 11. The Treasury Strategy for 2017/18 to 2019/20 is attached at Appendix 3.
+This covers the specific activities proposed for 2017/18 to 2019/20 in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
 The primary objective of the investment strategy is to maintain the security of investments at all times. - 12.
+The Council has reviewed the maximum maturity periods and amounts which can be invested with counterparties outlined in Appendix 6.
+In revising these limits to meet our requirements an assessment of risk has been undertaken and advice obtained from Capita Asset Management Services. - 13.
 The Council has produced the Treasury Strategy to comply with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities and Part 1 of the Local Government Act 2003.
 The Council considers that compliance with the above ensures that best practice is followed.